InVivoSIM anti-human TNFα (Adalimumab Biosimilar)

 Immunogen Human TNFα

-Reported Applications TNFα neutralization
+Reported Applications in vitro TNFα neutralization

 Flow Cytometry